NecsusECS/Necsus/README.md

 **Option 1: Return a Proc**

 If your system returns a `proc`, set the return type of your system to `SystemInstance`.
-Necsus will invoke your parent `proc` during setup, then the returned `proc` will be invoked for every tick.
+Necsus will invoke your parent `proc` during setup, and then the returned `proc` will be invoked for every tick.
 The `proc` itself that gets returned here cannot take any arguments.
 For example:

 ```nim